weeyin83/weeyin83.github.io/speaking.md

 ## My Talks

 I am happy to speak about prety much in relation to Azure.
-Here are a few topics that I'm talking about at the moment and can deliver with hardly notice:
+Here are a few topics that I'm talking about at the moment and can deliver with hardly any notice:

 * Azure Policy
 * Governance in the Cloud